kennyHH/AWS/README.md

 5. The script will create CSV files in the `./users_csv/csv` directory, named after the selected group (e.g., `hncwebsa.csv`, `hndcsmr.csv`).

 >[!TIP]
->Leave CSV file empty in `./users_csv/csv` if you don't want to generate users for the specific group.
+>Leave CSV file empty in `./users_csv/csv/` or use option `10` to clean the files, if you don't want to generate users for the specific group.

 ### Available Groups